 6.2.
 If the impediment specified in clause 6.1 makes the performance of the contract unreasonably burdensome or costly for the Contractor, the Contractor has the right to withdraw from the contract.
 The Contractor shall notify the Client of its withdrawal from the contract in the manner stipulated in clause 4.2 of the Delivery Terms.
 In such a case, the Client shall not have the right to demand compensation for the damage suffered, and the Contractor undertakes to return to the Client all the materials provided to the Contractor for the performance of the Works.
 If this is not possible, the Contractor shall reimburse the Client for the cost of the materials.

 6.3.
-If the Work is a publication, the actual edition size may differ from the originally agreed size by up to 2%.
+In the case of dealing with a print job where the quantity varies up to 6% from initially agreed quantity the printing company is not obligated to compensate for any shortage through re-printing.
 Payment for the difference between the actual and the agreed edition size shall be made in accordance with the terms specified in the Offer.
 Non-compliance of certain isolated copies shall not result in the entire edition being deemed non-compliant.

 7. Payment terms